Naval Academy Preparatory School: Organization

-Within the battalion there exists a midshipman candidate led chain of command.
-The midshipmen candidates holding positions of authority are called "stripers", because they wear collar devices with the number of stripes that are assigned to each position.
-Stripers are selected by the military staff and serve the term of one marking period, after which they rotate out with new midshipmen candidates.
+Within the battalion there exists a midshipman candidate-led chain of command.
+Those holding positions of authority are called "stripers", because they wear collar devices with the number of stripes that are assigned to each position.
+Stripers are selected by the senior military staff and serve the term of one marking period, after which they rotate out with new midshipmen candidates.
 The responsibilities of stripers are: delegating orders from the senior military staff to the students, taking accountability of the battalion, writing the watchbill for other students, organizing their respective companies and platoons for each event the midshipmen candidates attend, and maintaining general cleanliness of Ripley Hall.
-The head of the entire battalion is the Battalion Commander and Battalion XO and MA.
-The Battalion XO is in charge of TAPS sheets every night, which is an accountability process throughout the battalion that ensures all the Midshipman Candidates are back at Ripley Hall safe.
+The head of the entire battalion is the Battalion Commander, Battalion Executive Officer (XO), and MA.
+The Battalion XO is in charge of Taps sheets, a nightly process that ensures all midshipman/cadet candidates are accounted.

 Athletics

 NAPS athletics consist of football, lacrosse, men's and women's basketball, baseball, wrestling, men's and women's track & field, and men's and women's cross country running.
 Most of the athletes will move on to their respective sports at either the USNA or the USCGA after successful completion of their year at NAPS.
-Midshipmen candidates that are not on any of the school teams, as-well as athletes during their sports off-season, must participate in daily physical training.
-Each midshipman candidate will take the Physical Readiness Test (PRT), four times throughout the school year.
+Midshipmen candidates that are not on any of the school teams, as well as athletes during their sports off-season, must participate in daily physical training.
+Each midshipman candidate will take the USNA's Physical Readiness Test (PRT), four times throughout the school year.
 The midshipman candidate must pass the PRT in order to move on to the USNA or the USCGA.

 In 1998, a NAPS platoon created the chant I believe that we will win! and used it at NAPS sporting events.
-These NAPSters brought the chant with them to the USNA where the cheer team adopted it for its sporting events.
+Those NAPSters then brought the chant with them to the USNA where the cheer team adopted it for its sporting events.